thataustin/website/_posts/2011-10-22-javascript_function_forms.md

       return localName(number-1);
   };

-  // ... again, some stuff happens in this terrible code ...
+  // in a real situation, you'd probably have a lot of
+  // code here, which is why you'd obliterate your reference

   var temp = countDownToZero;
   countDownToZero = undefined;
   localName = undefined; // sanity check, unset localName as well

-  // ... and again, the function we care about ended up in a var called temp instead of the original variable console.log(temp(20)); // "You made it to zero"
+  // again, the function we care about ended up in
+  // a var called temp instead of the original variable console.log(temp(20)); // "You made it to zero"
 {% endhighlight %}

-Here, you can see how combining the two methods gives you something interesting.
-By naming the function itself, you have access to the function inside the function's scope.
+Here, you can see how naming the function gives you some safety.
+By naming it, you have access to the function inside the function's scope.
 This is very useful if you are going to pass the function outside of it's original scope and still want to call it recursively.

-So, all that to say, naming functions through assignment is different from naming them after the function keyword.
+All that to say, naming functions through assignment is different from naming them after the function keyword.

-For completeness sake, I should probably mention the other forms of creating the function object.
-First, there is the formal Function object.
-You should probably never use this, but here's an example anyway:

-{% highlight js+smarty linenos %}
-var say_hello = new Function('string1′, 'string2′, 'alert("Hello, I noticed you said: " + string1 + string2);');
-say_hello('taco ', 'sauce'); // alerts 'Hello, I noticed you said: taco sauce'
-{% endhighlight %}

-Finally, there is the single-execution function, or as I like to call it, the “Fire in the hole!” function.
-To note, I've never called it that out-loud.

-{% highlight js+smarty linenos %}
-(function (){ alert('hello'); })(); // alerts 'hello'
-{% endhighlight %}

-The cool thing about that form is that you create, run and basically destroy that function all at once.
-You don't have to worry about naming it poorly, because you don't name it.
-Not much good for recursion, but that's like saying it's not much good for recursion – go back to the beginning of this sentence if that didn't make sense.

-Okay, so we have our 4 different ways of declaring functions.
-I hope you've learned something about how to create a function in javascript.
-Now, if you want to know how to create a useful function, you should learn about “this”.
-The word “this” is a tricky, tricky thing in javascript, and not something you want to screw up.
+**Credits** Actually, I don't remember where exactly I learned these things, so I'll just give credit to [Mr. Douglas Crockford](http://www.crockford.com/), the source of most all vanilla JS knowledge.